 Linux lsb_release command

-The lsb_release command displays LSB (Linux Standard Base) information about your specific Linux distribution.
-It's a reliable way to get version information about the Linux system you're using.
+The lsb_release command displays LSB (Linux Standard Base) information about your specific Linux distribution, including version number, release codename, and distributor ID.

 Distributor ID: Debian

 |-d, --description||Display a description of your Linux distribution.
 For instance, if you are running CentOS 7, this displays something like

 |-r, --release||Display the release number of the current operating system.
 For instance, if you are running Fedora 25, this will output

 |-c, --codename||Display the codename of the current operating system.
 For instance, if you are running Ubuntu 16.04, this displays

 |-a, --all||Display all of the above information.
 For instance, if you are running Arch Linux, this displays

 LSB Version: 1.4